Nightmare Fuel: Fable

-As a case in point, Millfields has a Door asking you to challenge the perception of societal aesthetics (i.e. get fat and wear something ridiculous).
+- As a case in point, Millfields has a Door asking you to challenge the perception of societal aesthetics (i.e. get fat and wear something ridiculous).
 You complete the request and it opens to Twitcher's Curtains, a spacious cavern covered in giant cobwebs that span the entire cave wall (keep in mind that the webs encountered everywhere else in the game are as big or slightly larger than your character).
 As you approach the treasure, you can see even bigger webs in the background and you get the feeling that something might be back there...
 Nothing else really happens except for something screaming/roaring at you as you try to leave.
 Keep in mind that most Demon Doors don't have any music in their interiors, which makes the roar from nowhere even worse.
 It doesn't help that trying to look back into the cave results in nothing.
 Everything looks the same.
-This one Door made me paranoid of ALL caves and other Doors for the rest of the game.

-The Veiled Path.
-Walking through the sand and up flights of stairs down a long, winding path that is lined with rows and rows of Sentinals.
+- The Veiled Path.
+Walking through the sand and up flights of stairs down a long, winding path that is lined with rows and rows of Sentinels.
 They're just statues, though...which just makes it worse.
 You're horribly tense, waiting for them to come alive, and their eyes are glowing.
 But they don't move.
 They just...don't move.
 It's almost a relief when a live one comes stomping down at you at the end of the path, though the statues themselves never do attack you.

 - The Hero's appearance when you become a tyrant in trying to save Albion from the Crawler.
 Your skin turns pale and your eyes turn solid black.
 It's absolutely terrifying to see.
 And the worst part about it?
 You end up looking like that because you made compromises in trying to save your kingdom.